TheWildBear/DSB_Bot/README.md

 # DSB Telegrambot
 A Telegrambot for sending the timetables to students.

-At first change all the links so they fit to your school and insert the [token for the telegram bot](https://core.telegram.org/bots#3-how-do-i-create-a-bot) and the dsb account info data.
+At first change all the links so they fit to your school and insert the [token for the telegram bot](https://core.telegram.org/bots#3-how-do-i-create-a-bot) and the dsb account data into the ```credentials``` file.

 install all dependencies via: ```npm install```